BattleTech (video game): Story

-Heading to the planet Itrom, Lord Gallas offers the Restoration an opportunity to break the alliance between the Directorate and Concordat - she reveals a lead to some valuable information located on House Madeira's homeworld of Guldra.
-Alexander offers to go to his homeworld while the Restoration defends against Taurian incursions on liberated Restoration worlds.
-The grim reality sets in that unless the Concordat-Directorate alliance is broken, the Restoration will be crushed under the forces led by Ostergaard.
-Alexander is able to recover the information and reveals that Victoria carried out the chemical attack on Perdition that killed thousands of civilians as a means to spark the Taurians into action.
-Alexander, however, is discovered by the Directorate and, despite the Restoration's attempts to rescue him, Kamea makes the difficult decision to leave him behind.
+Heading to the planet Itrom, Lord Gallas offers the Restoration an opportunity to break the alliance between the Directorate and Concordat - she reveals a lead on some valuable information located on House Madeira's homeworld of Guldra.
+Alexander offers to go to his homeworld while the Restoration defends against Taurian incursions on their worlds.
+Alexander is able to recover the information that Victoria carried out the chemical attack on Perdition as a means to spark the Taurians into action.
+Alexander is discovered by the Directorate and, despite the Restoration's attempts to rescue him, Kamea makes the difficult decision to leave him behind.

 After liberating the planet Tyrlon from the Directorate, the Restoration reveals the incriminating evidence of the attack on Perdition.
 In response, the Taurian Concordat officially ends their alliance with the Aurigan Directorate.
 The Restoration finally moves on to the capital of Coromodir, but Commodore Ostergaard has gone rogue due to his personal grudge against Kamea and attempts to destroy the capital city.
 The player's mercenaries use the contained virus from the SLDF cache, and upload it to Ostergaard's ship, resulting in a crash that kills him and destroys many Directorate forces.
-Meanwhile, Kamea's forces take the capital and Santiago Espinosa surrenders, realizing all is lost without the alliance and Ostergaard.
-Victoria, angry at her father's surrender, makes a defiant last stand against Kamea, challenging her and the mercenaries by offering the captured Alexander's life for a final duel - where the player and Kamea are ultimately victorious and rescue Alexander.
-Kamea is crowned the rightful ruler of the Aurigan Reach and she contemplates how the Restoration shaped her to be a ruler.
-She says while future remains uncertain for the Reach, the player and their mercenaries will be remembered in stories of the Reach for years to come.
+Meanwhile, Kamea's forces take the capital and Santiago Espinosa surrenders.
+Victoria refuses to surrender and challenges Kamea by offering Alexander's life for a final duel - where the player and Kamea are ultimately victorious.
+Kamea is crowned the rightful ruler of the Aurigan Reach and she contemplates how the Restoration campaign shaped her to be a ruler.
+She says while future remains uncertain for the Reach, the player and their mercenaries will be remembered in stories as a hero for years to come.